Process-Driven Autoformalization in Lean 4: Abstract

 \section{Abstract}

 Autoformalization, the conversion of natural language mathematics into formal languages, offers significant potential for advancing mathematical reasoning.
 However, existing efforts are limited to formal languages with substantial online corpora and struggle to keep pace with rapidly evolving languages like Lean 4.
-To bridge this gap, we propose a new benchmark \textbf{Form}alization for \textbf{L}ean~\textbf{4} (\textbf{\name}) designed to evaluate the autoformalization capabilities of large language models (LLMs).
-This benchmark encompasses a comprehensive assessment of questions, answers, formal statements, and proofs.
-Additionally, we introduce a \textbf{P}rocess-\textbf{S}upervised \textbf{V}erifier (\textbf{PSV}) model that leverages the precise feedback from Lean 4 compilers to enhance autoformalization.
-Our experiments demonstrate that the PSV method improves autoformalization, enabling higher accuracy using less filtered training data.
-Furthermore, when fine-tuned with data containing detailed process information, PSV can leverage the data more effectively, leading to more significant improvements in autoformalization for Lean 4.
-Our dataset and code are available at \url{https://github.com/rookie-joe/PDA}.
+To bridge this gap, we propose a large-scale dataset \textbf{Form}alization for \textbf{L}ean~\textbf{4} (\textbf{\dataset}) designed to comprehensively evaluate the autoformalization capabilities of large language models (LLMs), encompassing both statements and proofs in natural and formal languages.
+Additionally, we introduce the \textbf{P}rocess-\textbf{D}riven \textbf{A}utoformalization (\textbf{\method}) framework that leverages the precise feedback from Lean 4 compilers to enhance autoformalization.
+Extensive experiments demonstrate that \method improves autoformalization, enabling higher compiler accuracy and human-evaluation scores using less filtered training data.
+Moreover, when fine-tuned with data containing detailed process information, \method exhibits enhanced data utilization, resulting in more substantial improvements in autoformalization for Lean 4.